LEARNAcademy/capstone-projects/capstone_projects.md

 [History in Motion](https://radiant-bastion-26413.herokuapp.com/) - Paige, Amanda, Evan, Jared <br />
 History in Motion is a guided walking tour app with walks around downtown San Diego, California.
 Whether you want to checkout some historic bars, buildings, or places in history this is the app for you!

+[Glass Track](https://guarded-garden-91447.herokuapp.com/) - Rachael, Lior, Chris, Jonah, Jessa <br />
+Glass Track is an inventory management system for bars that uses the Square Inventory and Catalog API in lieu of databases.
+Inventory, updates, and pricing can also be viewed separately on the Square dashboard for your company.

+[YouAnalytics](https://immense-sierra-25184.herokuapp.com/) - Lali, Josh, Dimitri, Brenda, Jack <br />
+YouAnalytics helps YouTube content creators gather all of their channels in one place and view current, relevant info relating to each channel.

 ## BRAVO 2019

 [Bar Tab](https://stark-citadel-11929.herokuapp.com/) - Luke, Kyle, Aaron, Peter <br />